rharmanca/SharedServiceCommand/replit.md

 ## Overview

-This is a full-stack web application built for managing shared services operations including custodial, food service, transportation, clinics, invoices, and kitchen equipment.
+This is a full-stack web application built for managing custodial services operations.
 The application uses a modern tech stack with React frontend, Express backend, and PostgreSQL database with Drizzle ORM.

 ## User Preferences